MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/legacy-ediscovery-retirement.md

 The [<span class="underline">Microsoft Graph APIs</span>](https://developer.microsoft.com/en-us/graph) provide a number of methods for extracting data for analysis and other purposes that are far more resilient and scalable than the using the **\*-MailboxSearch** cmdlets.

-**How can I migrate my searches and holds to the Microsoft Purview portal?**
+**How can I migrate my searches and holds to the Microsoft Purview compliance portal?**

 It's possible to migrate In-Place eDiscovery searches and holds from the Exchange admin center by using a PowerShell script.
-For more information, see [Migrate legacy eDiscovery searches and holds to the Microsoft Purview portal](migrate-legacy-eDiscovery-searches-and-holds.md).
+For more information, see [Migrate legacy eDiscovery searches and holds to the Microsoft Purview compliance portal](migrate-legacy-eDiscovery-searches-and-holds.md).

 **After the cmdlets are retired, will I still be able to remove or retrieve searches?**